ella-tudome/ella-tudome/README.md

 - 👋 Hi, I’m @ella-tudome
 - 👀 I’m interested in  extracting insights from data
-- 🌱 I’m currently learning  SQL
+- 🌱 extract insight using SQL.
+Visualize data in Tableau
 - 💞️ I’m looking to collaborate on data analytics projects